-Location Cycle parking standards (minimum) Car Parking Standards (minimum) Car Parking Standards (maximum) Car Parking Standards (other requirements) Servicing Requirements Off site Requirements Primary City Centre Retail Area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the main entrance(s) Car parking is not permitted in this area Car parking is not permitted in this area Not applicable Servicing may be possible from the street, but many areas have time restricted access.
-Transport Contributions 200m 2 Travel Plan 500m 2 Transport Statement 500m 2 Elsewhere in the Central Parking Area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the main entrance(s) one space Only operational car parking is permitted in this area.
+Location Cycle parking standards (minimum) PCar Parking Standards (minimum) P Car Parking Standards (maximum) Car Parking Standards (other requirements) Servicing Requirements Off site Requirements City Centre Primary Retail Area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the main entrance(s) Car parking is not permitted in this area Car parking is not permitted in this area Not applicable Servicing may be possible from the street, but many areas have time restricted access.
+Transport Contributions 200m Travel Plan 500m Transport Statement 500m Transport Assessment 1000m Elsewhere in the City Centre Parking Area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the main entrance(s) one space Only operational car parking is permitted in this area.
 One operational parking space per 10 classrooms.
 20% of total - one space (minimum) parking spaces are included in the maximum standard, not additional to it.
-Space should be provided within the site for service vehicles, although this could be a hard surfaced area principally for other uses Transport Assessment 1000m 2 Elsewhere in the Urban area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the one space per 20 classrooms.
+Space should be provided within the site for service vehicles, although this could be a hard surfaced area principally for other uses Assessment 1000m

+Location Cycle parking standards (minimum) P Car Parking Standards (minimum) P Car Parking Standards (maximum) P Car Parking Standards (other requirements) Servicing Requirements Off site Requirements Elsewhere in the Urban area Staff and Students: Ten secure and covered cycle stands per classroom Visitors: Two cycle spaces adjacent to the main entrance(s) one space per 20 classrooms.
 One space minimum.
 Staff and visitors - one space per classroom 5% of total.
-One space minimum. parking spaces are included in the maximum standard, not additional to it.
-EV - one parking Space should be provided within the site for service vehicles, although this could be a hard surfaced area principally for other main entrance(s) Ş secure parking space should be provided with an electric charging point uses
+One space minimum. secure parking should be provided at 5% of the level of car parking parking spaces are included in the maximum standard, not additional to it.
+FeV - one parking space should be provided with an electric charging point Space should be provided within the site for service vehicles, although this could be a hard surfaced area principally for other uses

-Part use D1 and Use Class D2 Buildings for Assembly and Leisure and other congregational uses (including Churches and Church halls)
+Part use D1 and Use Class D2

+Buildings for Assembly and Leisure and other congregational uses (including Churches and Church halls)